alexhernandezgarcia/gflownet/LAUNCH.md

                         $root/mila/sbatch/template-conda.sh
   --code_dir CODE_DIR   cd before running main.py (defaults to here).
 Defaults
                         to $root
-  --jobs JOBS           run file name in external/jobs (with or without
+  --jobs JOBS           jobs (nested) file name in external/jobs (with or
-                        .yaml).
-Defaults to None --dry-run             Don't run just, show what it would have run.
+                        without .yaml).
+Or an absolute path to a yaml file anywhere Defaults to None --dry-run             Don't run just, show what it would have run.
 Defaults to False
   --verbose             print templated sbatch after running it.
 Defaults to